 The people that are the most pissed off about the NWO are working-class people -- people who likely believed in the American dream and the virtues of capitalism, but feel like they've been sold a bag of lies.
 The gulf between the world we were promised growing up and the world as it really is just may be the greatest 'hoax' of our lives.
 But because working-class people in America have grown up in a culture where capitalism is as intrinsic to their identity as their patriotism -- a blind spot is created.
 Capitalism isn't the problem, obviously, so there must be something else that's been screwing me over.
 Some-one else.

-Corporations, governments and banks all tower above the oppressed at the bottom, slaves to an economic system which perpetually robs them via government taxes, usury and debt.
+Corporations, governments, and banks all tower above the oppressed at the bottom, slaves to an economic system that perpetually robs them via government taxes, usury, and debt.
 They're also robbed by an invisible tax on their labor that is levied by shareholders.
 This tax on their labor to pay the owners goes unchallenged, despite the hierarchical power structure and inequality between worker and owner being as profound as the relationship between the serfs and lords of previous kingdoms.
-But today this serfdom has become fully ingrained into the society in a way that Americans believe they are free, but are far from it.
+But today this serfdom has become fully ingrained into the society in a way that Americans believe they are free but are far from it.

 That these things are happening is not in dispute.
 What we have to question is the conclusions we should draw from them.
 This is important because the meta-narrative we use to make sense of all these problems will ultimately determine our success in solving them.
 Blaming a few individuals for the problem leads to one set of conclusions and strategies for change.
 Recognizing the deeper cultural and economic forces of which these individuals are only a part will lead to another set of strategies.

 So let's think very seriously about the usefulness of framing all of the world's problems around an elite group of bankers' quest for world domination.
 If this narrative is misleading, then it will mislead everyone's efforts who take it seriously.